-Basically, Trans-Pacific Partnership is free trade deal between the U.S., Canada, and 10 countries in the Asia-Pacific to eliminate tariffs, remove other non-tariff barriers, and synchronize regulations.
-Affects such as lower environment regulations and higher medicine costs have been very controversial.
+TPP is a free trade deal between the U.S., Canada, and 10 countries in the Asia-Pacific to eliminate tariffs and synchronize regulations.
+Potent consequences for lower environmental regulations and higher medicine costs have been very controversial.
 Its copyright agreements' potential effect on creative fan endeavors like doujinshi and cosplay has also been a concern, with manga author Ken Akamatsu being among the prominent voices raising the issue.